Ferrite: A Judgmental Embedding of Session Types in Rust: Recursive and Shared Session Types

-The main application then executes two concurrent tasks, at some point in each of the child tasks, a counter client is constructed using \code{counter\_client} and then executed using \code{run\_session}.
-Finally the main function waits for the two child tasks to terminate using \code{join!}.
-A key observation is that multiple Ferrite programs that are executed independently are able to access the same shared producer through a reference to the shared channel.
+To illustrate a use of \code{SharedCounter}, we have a \code{main} function that initializes a shared producer with an initial value of 0 and then runs the shared provider using the \code{run\_shared\_session} construct.
+The returned \code{SharedChannel} is then cloned, making the shared counter accessible via aliases \code{counter1} and \code{counter2}.
+It then uses \code{task::spawn} to spawn two async tasks that run \code{counter\_client} twice.
+A key observation is that multiple Ferrite programs that are executed independently can access \emph{the same} shared producer through a reference to the shared channel.